 Wonder Woman saved Steve Trevor (and at least one war).
 The Avengers saved New York—at least the parts they didn’t flatten.
-(Recently, they tried to save the world, but we won’t talk about that sad story today.)
-Green Lantern saved the universe once, and Dr. Strange tried to save multiple timeline versions of the universe to the point of exhaustion.
+(Last year, they tried to save the world, but we won’t talk about that sad story today; we'll let you catch Endgame for that tale.)

 Being a superhero seemed fun as a kid.
-As an adult we know the truth: Being a superhero is time-consuming hard work that you don’t get paid for.
+As an adult we know the truth: Being a superhero is time-consuming hard work that you don’t get paid for--not even free shawarma.

 So, be glad you’re not one.